 Progress documentation highlights new or changed findings or otherwise indicates what is unique to a defined period within a larger encounter.
 Progress notes are transactional documents.
 They expose clinically important developments since the last summative note.

-Key summative Connect Care documents transfer to Netcare, even if trainees help generate them.
-The same summative documents are may be automatically routed to primary care providers who have Electronic Medical Records (EMRs) capable of receiving such content via "eDelivery".
+Key summative Connect Care documents transfer to Netcare.
+The same summative documents may be automatically routed to primary care providers and authors who have EMRs capable of receiving such content via eDelivery.

-Emergency Department Provider Note (summary of ED encounter)
+Emergency Department Provider Note (summary of ED encounter; not copied to authors)

 Admitting History and Physical